athankefalas/JET-PROUD-PaRallel-OUtlier-Detection-for-streams/README.md

 All the test cases were defined as JUnit Tests and they included all algorithms, for all their supported partitioning methods and all their supported outlier query types.

+Any testing of the included algorithms can be done directly from the predefined unit tests or by installing Jet PROUD via maven or gradle in a new project and

 ## 	:link: References